logo

 If you can see Polaris:

-Set up and level an Alt-Az scope directly over the pier location.
+Set up and level an Alt-Az scope over the pier location.
 Center Polaris.
 Use a free phone app such as PS Align to determine how far Polaris is from the pole at that time.
 Move the scope in azimuth to account for the offset.
 Don’t worry about the altitude yet.
 For example, if Polaris is 0.5 degrees west of the pole, move the scope to 0.5 degrees east of Polaris.
-If your filed of view is 2 degrees, you would move Polaris half way to the edge of the field.
+If your field of view is 2 degrees, you would move Polaris half way to the edge of the field.
 Leave everything until the light of day and then move the scope down in altitude, leaving azimuth unmoved, until you can see an object you can mark such as your house or fence or even just a spot on the lawn a good distance away.
 Mark that point with a screw/nail/stake.
 This is a 2-person task as one looks through the scope as the other moves the marker.
 Using only altitude adjustment, swing the scope to the south and place another marker.
-Pull a string between markers and you have a north-south line passing over the center of the pier.
-It doesn’t have to be precisely over the center of the pier but it does need to be precisely north-south.
-An EQ mount can also be used.
-Move the RA axis until the counterweight bar is horizontal (use a level) and lock it.
-Center the scope over the center of the pier (center the scope, not the tripod).
-Use the mount’s azimuth adjustment to center Polaris.
-If you are not fairly close to start with, you may have to move the entire tripod.
-Follow the steps above to establish the north-south string line.
+Pull a string between markers and you have a north-south line passing over the pier.
+It doesn’t have to be precisely over the center of the pier as it can be offset to establish a line over the center of the pier.

 If you cannot see Polaris: